dhazel/rssolver/README.md

 * [Motivations](#motivations)

-## What is Rssifier?
+## What is Rssolver?

-Rssifier is a simple web scraper that, given a few configuration parameters, will pull data from any website, reformat that data into an RSS2 feed, and then serve that data to the feed reader of your choice.
+Rssolver is a simple web scraper that, given a few configuration parameters, will pull data from any website, reformat that data into an RSS2 feed, and then serve that data to the feed reader of your choice.